sebastienserre/messesinfo/readme.txt

 use automatic upgrade

 == Changelog ==
+* 1.5.7 Tested up to WordPress 5.7, Correct shortcode to make it working.
 * 1.5.6 Rewrite Shortcode to work without Messesinfo API
 * 1.5.0 rewrite the plugins to improve speed and maintenance
 * 1.4.0 Add shortcode messeinfo_search